 Leading law firms and organizations understand this point.
 They know that they need to act, and the most innovative ones are excited by the possibilities.

-What complicates matters is that it is hard to find unbiased guidance about how to make AI work.
+What complicates matters is that it is hard to find unbiased guidance about how to make AI work for law firms.
 The most common source of information is a vendor.
 As fabulous as some of the vendors are (and some are amazing) they’re biased about their solutions.

-No wonder people feel doubtful about their ability to innovate.
+No wonder members of the legal profession feel doubtful about their ability to innovate.
 It’s hard, and they feel they’re alone.
 They don’t want to make the wrong choice and head down the wrong path.
 Plus, every hour that lawyers spend researching and worrying about what AI solution makes sense is an hour away from billable work.

 We get it, and we are here to help.
 Tapping into our business and technical expertise, we provide vendor-agnostic advice on how to transform your legal practice and be a leader in the industry.